 Rewrites are the curse of writing, but without them most writers would turn out slop.
 I am one of those.
 My wife, Kelly, has been not only my supporter and encourager, but my editor.

 As a part of my left brain/right brain conflict, I also have an engineering bent.
 I work on my cars as well as on my word processor.
-Under my “Ron Cherry” byline, I have written a column on classic cars and hot rods for The Union newspaper in Grass Valley, CA, for over nine years, which reflects my passion both for such works of automotive art and for writing.
+Under my “Ron Cherry” byline, I wrote a column on classic cars and hot rods for The Union newspaper in Grass Valley, CA, for over thirteen years, which reflects my passion both for such works of automotive art and for writing.
 My love of them is an example of how my brain steers towards the “middle of the road.”
 After all, cars are the epitome of combining artistic beauty of design with practical function.